DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/report-designer-tools/ui-panels/expressions-panel.md

 The **Expressions Panel** allows you to assign values to various element properties.
 The Report Designer provides this panel if expression bindings **are enabled** in the Designer.

-Clicking any property's ellipsis button invokes the **Expression Editor**, in which you can specify custom expressions with available data fields.
+Clicking any property's ellipsis button invokes the [Expression Editor](../expression-editor.md), in which you can specify custom expressions with available data fields.

 ![](../../../../images/eurd-web-expressions-panel.png)